toniebox-reverse-engineering/mitmproxy-toniebox/wiki/index.md

 # prod.de.tbs.toys
 ## Basics
 The communication is based on HTTPS (TLS over HTTP).
 The box authenticates with a client certificate (private.der/client.der) to the server.
-The cc3200 based boxed may use an outdated sha1 based algorithm that may leed to problems with modern OpenSSL versions.
+The cc3200 based boxed may use an outdated sha1 based algorithm that may lead to problems with modern OpenSSL versions.

 ### Request
 Every request contains a user-agent header with information about the current running firmware and the box' hardware.